adafii/ties323/server/README.md

 2a01:4f9:c012:7e00::1   ns.ofu.fi ns-ofu
 ::1                     localhost
 ```
 - By default, bind is configured to act as a local DNS resolver.
-I want it to act as a public authoritative server.
+I want it to act as a public authoritative server
-- I changed /etc/named.conf to disable recursion and accept connections from the public internet.
+- /etc/named.conf was changed to disable recursion and accept connections from the public internet
 - /etc/named.conf also needs to have forward zone definition:
 ```
 zone "ofu.fi" {